pascallaliberte/sharpen.page/_posts/2019-12-20-competing-against-nothing.md

 * "**When I'm** [struggle being experienced], **I want to** [next step I'm considering] **so I can** [outcome desired]."

-Let's find **situations that pinch just enough** to make someone seek out a service like SendHoney:
+Let's find **situations that pinch just enough** to have made someone seek out a service like SendHoney:

 1. When I've been away from home for months, and **my connection with my spouse is at the point that it's a little shaky**, I want to find a way to send flowers regularly so I can demonstrate that I'm invested in the relationship.
 2. **When I hear that my mother is going through a rough time with her health**, I want to find a way to send her something special on a regular basis so I can make sure she feels I'm with her.